dstef22/project_2/README.md

 Final Project 2: Wordpy.
         Using code from an old lab I am creating a wordle game with a gui.
-        Using code from an old lab I am creating a wordle game with a gui.
         You are able to switch which list the word to guess is pulled from.
         You can restart the game to guess a different word from the list.
         Word lists were made using a separate script I created called word_file_maker.py.

-        TODO: I plan on making an executable for this file
+        You can start the game using the executable file provided.

     Project author:
     Dallin Stefanidis